vasilakisfil/Introspected-REST/README.md

 like documentation, and demand to check them before identifying parsing and using the hypermedia semantics of our API.

-+add stuff about Media Types vs hypermedia

 ## 5. API Clients and Applications

 ### 5.1.
 Client and Application responibilities
+Client and Application responsibilities some times are mixed together.

+A client is responsible for understanding and interacting with the API.

+The application on the other hand should not deal with the API at all but instead use the client to access the API's resources.

+Think about

 ### 5.2.
 The Human interaction principle
-+human interaction vs human involvement +1-fold/multi-fold alternatives

 There are 2 types of human involvement when building an API client:
 * 1-fold: Programming the client only once to parse the Media Type correctly and let the client work for any API that follows that Media Type even when APIs evolve, given that it adhere in the Media Type specs.
+The only thing that the client requires is the initial URI of the API.
-* multi-fold: Programming the client once to parse the Media Type correctly and then every time the API evolves, reprogram the client accordingly.
+* multi-fold: Programming the client once to parse the Media Type and the API correctly and then every time the API evolves, reprogram the client accordingly.
 The extend of human involvement during that phase is variable depending on the Media Type.